A Federal Direct Subsidized Loan is a low-interest, need-based loan with flexible repayment options.

 Once you’ve decided how much federal loan to borrow, you'll need to complete required online processes before the loan can pay (disburse).

-You can also print a Federal Subsidized Loan Checklist for Students to help you keep track of your application progress.
+You can also print a Federal Loan Checklist for Students to help you keep track of your application progress.

 Attending Fall-only: November 30